-Israeli strikes target Beirut, southern Lebanon, one million displaced
+Israeli attacks hit Beirut, southern Lebanon, one million displaced

 - list 3 of 3Jan Egeland: Millions displaced as Middle East conflicts deepen

-“Israeli warplanes carried out two airstrikes targeting the Kafaat and Haret Hreik areas” in the capital Beirut and another airstrike on a residential apartment building in the Doha Aramoun area, NNA added.
+“Israeli warplanes carried out two air strikes targeting the Kafaat and Haret Hreik areas” in the capital Beirut, and another air strike on a residential apartment building in the Doha Aramoun area, NNA added.

-An Ethiopian woman was wounded in the strikes, it said, quoting the health ministry.
+An Ethiopian woman was wounded in the strikes, it said, quoting the Ministry of Public Health.
 Israel confirmed it had carried out the attacks, saying it was targeting Hezbollah.

-Al Jazeera’s Heidi Pett reporting from Beirut said the strike in Aramoun, which is an area just south of the capital, “wasn’t subject to an evacuation order”.
+Al Jazeera’s Heidi Pett, reporting from Beirut, said the strike in Aramoun, an area just south of the capital, “wasn’t subject to an evacuation order”.

 “This appears to be another attempted targeted assassination strike.
 It took out just one floor of a residential building,” she added.

-Israeli strikes have killed at least 886 people, including 67 women and 111 children, since the start of the fresh fighting with Iran-aligned Hezbollah, Lebanon’s Ministry of Health said Monday, adding that 2,141 others have been wounded.
+Israeli attacks have killed at least 886 people, including 67 women and 111 children, since the start of the renewed fighting with Iran-aligned Hezbollah, Lebanon’s Health Ministry said Monday, adding that 2,141 others have been wounded.

-Also on Tuesday, Israel carried out air strikes targeting a building in the village of Arab al-Jal in southern Lebanon.
+Also on Tuesday, Israel carried out air strikes on a building in the village of Arab al-Jal in southern Lebanon.

-The Israeli army earlier issued a threat for residents to leave targeted areas or face danger, claiming it was targeting Hezbollah military infrastructure in the designated buildings.
+The Israeli army earlier issued a threat to residents to leave targeted areas or face danger, claiming it was targeting Hezbollah military infrastructure in the designated buildings.

-Moreover, Israeli jets carried out air strikes on Bint Jbeil, also in southern Lebanon, NNA reported.
+Israeli jets also carried out air raids on Bint Jbeil, in southern Lebanon, NNA reported.

 One million displaced